bocoup/wpt/fetch/metadata/tools/README.md

 Similarly, when a new cross-cutting feature is proposed, the authors can use this tool to build a test suite which spans the entire platform.

+## Build script

+To generate the Fetch Metadata tests, use the `build.sh` script, which installs the dependencies and runs `generate.py` with the Fetch Metadata tests configuration file `fetch-metadata.conf.yml`, in a virtualenv.

+    $ build.sh

+If you don't want to use virtualenv, see the next two sections.

 ## Setup instructions

 - [Install Python 3](https://www.python.org/download/releases/3.0/)